Yassinefahmi/Startup/README.md

 ### Create a controller
 The controllers can be found under directory `app/Controllers`.
 The authentication controllers are included as default and can be adjusted.
-The controllers are always an expanding the class `app/General/Controller.php`.
+The controllers are always an expanding of class `app/General/Controller.php`.
 If you want to return a view from the method, you can use the function `view()` that accepts a path and parameters which is by default an empty array.